Sorley History, Family Crest & Coats of Arms

 The surname Sorley was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Sorley family
+Early History of the Sorley family

 This web page shows only a small excerpt of our Sorley research.
 Another 110 words (8 lines of text) are included under the topic Early Sorley History in all our PDF Extended History products and printed products wherever possible.